 In 2018, ArcherDX (a company which spun out as an independent company in conjunction with QIAGEN's acquisition of Enzymatics in 2015 and was later acquired by Invitae in 2021) and Massachusetts General Hospital (MGH) sued QIAGEN for patent infringement.
-In August 2021, a federal jury ruled that QIAGEN infringed two patents owned by ArcherDX and awarded damages of \$4.7 million which were accrued in 2021 and remain accrued as of June 30, 2023 in other long-term liabilities in the accompanying condensed consolidated balance sheet.
-We plan to appeal the verdict as soon as the final verdict is entered.
+In August 2021, a federal jury ruled that QIAGEN infringed two patents owned by ArcherDX and awarded damages of \$4.7 million which were accrued in 2021 and remain accrued as of September 30, 2023 in other long-term liabilities in the accompanying condensed consolidated balance sheet.
+We filed an appeal in August 2023 after the verdict was entered.